Skip to content

 A fun temple festival and fair

 Wat Chalong Fair is a festival with rollicking stage shows, firecrackers, chaotic markets and spinning carnival rides.
-Not something you’d expect to find at a Buddhist temple, but for about 10 days each year Phuket’s largest temple is host to just such an event.
-This year, the Wat Chalong Fair 2024 is set from February 9 to 15.
+It is not something you’d expect to find at a Buddhist temple, but for about 10 days each year, Phuket’s largest temple hosts just such an event.
+This year, the Wat Chalong Fair 2025 is set from 28 January to 3 February 2025.

 Every year during the Chinese New Year holiday, big crowds flock to Wat Chalong for its week-long fun fair.
 Wat Chalong is not a Chinese temple, but its history has been intertwined with the Phuket Chinese community for much of its 200-year history.